m-onz/hejhog/README.md

 You must set up a self signed cryptographic key and certificate to intercept https traffic.
 This tool has only been tested in https intercepting mode.

+Place self signed certificate and keys in the working directory to automatically use them, or alternatively provide the ```key``` and ```cert``` parameters directly.

 ```
 hejhog --help
+hejhog --key ./key.pem --cert ./crt.pem -v
 hejhog --request-headers
 hejhog --response-headers --hide-urls
 hejhog -v # vervose mode